 Beyond the Deogcheonsa Temple, the hike towards Dobongsan starts its unrelenting ascent.
 You’ll climb many steep stairs that weave through thick, winding forests.

 Take cues from the locals to stop and rest along the way.
 During my weekday afternoon hike, I saw countless groups of people hanging out trailside with elaborate spreads of food and booze while everyone smiled and inhaled the pristine spring afternoon air.

 They seemed in no rush to reach the summit, and I can’t blame them.

-Approaching Mount Dobongsan, you’ll have several opportunities to study its impressive towering granite peaks.
+Approaching Dobongsan Mountain, you’ll have several opportunities to study its impressive towering granite peaks.
 They’re impossible to miss and reveal the sheer magnitude of the ascent you’re about to start.